spatie/laravel-health/docs/basic-usage/creating-custom-checks.md

 This package offers [a few common checks](https://spatie.be/docs/laravel-health/v1/available-checks/overview) right out of the box.
 If you want to monitor another aspect of your app, you can create your own custom check.

 A check is any class that extends from `Spatie\Health\Checks\Check`.
-It contains one abstract method that your should implement:  `run`.
+It contains one abstract method that you should implement:  `run`.

 ```php
 namespace App\Checks;